-Cancer cells also can travel from the breast, either through the bloodstream or the lymphatic system , to other parts of the body and cause cancer in a new location (metastasize).
+Cancer cells also can travel from the breast, either through the bloodstream or the lymph system , to other parts of the body and cause cancer in a new location (metastasize).
 Metastatic breast cancer can be present when a woman is first diagnosed with breast cancer, or it may occur months to years after treatment.

 Your medical team will put together a treatment plan for you.
 This plan will be based on many things, such as the stage of your cancer, whether the cancer is hormone-receptor positive, and what treatments you may have had in the past.